sergiomrebelo/ldc-repository-example/features.md

 ### Projects and Milestones

-**Projects** and **Milestones** help manage work within a repository by tracking progress and organizing tasks.
+**Projects** and **Milestones** help manage work within a repository by tracking progress and organising tasks.

-- **Projects**: GitHub Projects act as kanban-style boards where issues and pull requests can be organized into columns.
-This makes it easy to visualize the project’s status and track tasks in stages (e.g., "To Do," "In Progress," "Done").
+- **Projects**: GitHub Projects act as kanban-style boards where issues and pull requests can be organised into columns.
+This makes it easy to visualise the project’s status and track tasks in stages (e.g. "To Do," "In Progress," "Done").
     - Projects can be used to track specific **sprints**, **features**, or even long-term goals.
-    - You can prioritize tasks, assign team members, and add notes to provide more context to each task.
+    - You can prioritise tasks, assign team members, and add notes to provide more context to each task.

 - **Milestones**: Milestones allow you to group issues and pull requests by a common goal or release.
 They’re typically used to:
     - Track progress towards major releases or deadlines.